St Antony's College, Oxford: Grace

 The grace is said in keeping with tradition.
 However, unlike at most Oxford colleges, St Antony's does not require its students to stand and acknowledge the saying of grace.
-The second half of the grace or post cibum can also be translated as "Let a blessing be given by the Blessed One".
+The second half of the grace or post cibum can also be translated (based on the ablative case rather than the dative case) as "Let a blessing be given by the Blessed One".

 People associated with St Antony's

 Wardens

 The first Warden of the college was Sir William Deakin (1950–1968), a young Oxford academic who in the Second World War became an adventurous soldier and aide to Winston Churchill.
 He won Antonin Besse's confidence and played the key role in turning his vision into the centre of excellence that St Antony's has become.
 Sir Raymond Carr (1968–1987), a distinguished historian of Spain, expanded the college and its regional coverage and opened its doors to visiting scholars from all over the world.

 Sir Ralf Dahrendorf (later Lord Dahrendorf) (1987–1997) came to St Antony's after a distinguished career as a social theorist and politician in Germany, a European Commissioner and Director of the London School of Economics.
 He further enlarged the college and developed its role as a source of policy advice.
 The previous Warden, Sir Marrack Goulding (1997–2006), served in the British Diplomatic Service for 26 years before becoming an Under Secretary-General at the United Nations.
 His appointment underlined the international nature of the college and its links with government and business.
 Following the retirement of the fifth Warden of the College Margaret MacMillan in October 2017, social anthropologist Roger Goodman was elected Warden, having previously served in an acting capacity between 2006 and 2007.